jakapop1/.github.io/essays/AskingSmartQuestions.md

 thorough analysis of the guidelines, I can summarize that you don’t have to necessarily refer back to the guidelines everytime you make a post fearing that you will be criticized and ridiculed, you just to adhere to common sense and give the experts the respect they deserve in terms of showing your due diligence while at the same time presenting yourself in a semi professional manner (at least grammatically).
-After going through various posts, I can confidently say that even if you follow the guidelines, you will always eventually be met with some sort of hostility (even though they most likely don’t mean it in the way you take it) and as a result not to take things too personally.
+After going through various posts, I can confidently say that even if you follow the guidelines, you will eventually be met with some sort of hostility (even though they most likely don’t mean it in the way you take it).
+Thus a main takeaway from this would be not to take things being said too personally.
 For readers contemplating posting on similar forums or sites, I highly recommend reviewing Eric Raymond’s essay.
 It offers invaluable insights that can save you time and improve your interactions.

 </div>